mtcp-stack/mtcp/README.md

 ***DPDK VERSION***

 1. Set up Intel's DPDK driver.
 Please use our version of DPDK.
-   We have only changed the lib/igb_uio/ submodule.
+   We have changed the lib/igb_uio/ submodule and a few makefiles in DPDK's ``mk/`` subdirectory.
 The best method to compile DPDK package is to use DPDK's tools/setup.sh script.
 Please compile your package based on your own hardware configuration.
 We tested the mTCP stack on Intel Xeon E5-2690 (x86_64) machine with Intel 82599 Ethernet adapters (10G).
-We used the following steps in the dpdk-setup.sh script for our
+We used the following steps in the dpdk-setup.sh script for our setup:
-   setup:

      - Press [13] to compile the package
      - Press [16] to install the driver